 If you are not registered with the KBO/BCE you cannot trade legally.
 Use the following link to search for the business counter closest to you in Dutch

 These are the things you need to bring with you when you apply for your company number:

 - Residence card, or ID and proof you have applied for residence

 - Bank account number

-- Proof of business management capabilities (*this condition will be abolished in September 2018)
+- Proof of business management capabilities (*this condition is abolished since September 2018 in Flanders)

 The registration fee is about 80€ and needs to be paid on spot with your bank card (but check in advance to be sure).
 Remember that this is a cost to your company and can be used as an expense claim in your tax declaration, so keep the invoice.
 Activities

 When you register as a self-employed, you will need to state all the business activities you will do.
 Add here as many activities you can think of as any additions you need to do later will cost you the same administrative fee as when you first registered.

 What are activities?
 Those are simply categories, representing the type of tasks that you plan to perform.
 For example, as a copywriter you might want to have the code for communication activities.
 In practical terms, you cannot issue an invoice for a specific service unless that service falls under one of the categories that you have listed as your activity.

 But don't go too wild – if you get a check by the government you will need to prove it.
 Activities are listed based on NACE-codes, you can find them in English here.